 It Takes Multiple Treatments

 If you ever talk to a chemical bed bug exterminator, most won’t claim that they can handle the problem in a single treatment.
 If they do make such a claim, it’s likely they’ll be back anyway.
-The fact is, most chemical bed bug treatments take between two and three visits from the exterminator, and maybe more if it’s unsuccessful.
-Of course, that means having to schedule a time to take off from work not once, or twice, but three more or more.
+The fact is, most chemical bed bug treatments take between two or three visits from the exterminator, and maybe more if it’s unsuccessful.
+Of course, that means having to schedule a time to take off from work not once, or twice, but three more.

 The Neighbors Are Alerted

 It’s human nature to care what our neighbors think.
 And what are they going to think if you have an exterminator outside your home multiple times?
 “Is it roaches that they’re taking care of?
 Or earwigs? <gasp> What if they have bed bugs?”

 Chemicals Affect Fabrics

 Unfortunately, most chemicals used during chemical bed bug eradication will end up staining the materials in your bedroom.
 This could be your mattress or box springs, and it could be your bed linens or bed frame.
 Stained carpets are also a possibility and are much harder to replace than any of those other materials.